 Premium alcohol, electronics, amenities kits, and gifts can be browsed and purchased through an airline app.
 Forgot your headphones?
-Splurge on the noise-cancelling set you have been eyeing.
+Splurge on the noise-canceling set you have been eyeing.
 Feeling chilly?
 Purchase a cozy blanket to share.
 Nursing a hangover?
 How about a glass of small-batch cold-brew?

-NFC enabled compartments will open for paying passengers and actively track preferred products.
+NFC-enabled compartments will open for paying passengers and actively track preferred products.
 Airlines can better partner with luxury consumer brands and weave marketing messages across physical and digital media.
 The passenger experience is enriched with seamless access to preferred products on the ground and in the air.

 Did you know airplane cabin real-estate ranks among the most expensive in the world?
 Galleys take up valuable floor space with static food storage.
 Heating inserts, food trays, and galley carts are boxes within boxes, forcing the designers’ hand as we strive to break up the forest of monuments in the entryway.
-At any one time the galley is the threshold, gathering space, office, kitchen, rest-area, and queuing space.
+At any one time, the galley is the threshold, gathering space, office, kitchen, rest area, and queuing space.
 In this scenario, an obvious tension exists between public commons and off-limits work zone.
 What if we separated the stowage and delivery needs of food?

 Did you know airplane cabin real-estate ranks among the most expensive in the world?

 The storing and warming of food will be automated with robotic systems.
 The condensed packaging of ready-made food can be sorted and stored all in the lower lobe.
-Without the need for flight-attendants to locate and prep food, future galleys below deck can be incredibly dense and managed through inventory data.
+Without the need for flight attendants to locate and prep food, future galleys below deck can be incredibly dense and managed through inventory data.
 Once a meal is ordered by a passenger, robotic arms can locate and transport the meal to the prep area for warming.
 The robotic arms will then transport the warmed meal to the elevator and the waiting flight attendant.

 On the main deck, the galley is transformed with open floor space.
 The bulky monuments which once housed inserts are gone, and new opportunities remain for adding additional seats and inspiring ceiling architecture.
-The entryway can be transformed into a welcoming threshold, an efficient work space, a secluded rest space, or the main cabin can be extended by an extra row.
+The entryway can be transformed into a welcoming threshold, an efficient workspace, a secluded rest space, or the main cabin can be extended by an extra row.

 As we eagerly await systemic changes to food and beverage infrastructure that support in-flight meal service at 40,000 feet, opportunities for innovation are already at our doorstep.
 Data-managed inventory will speed the procurement and delivery of food.
 Customer data will refine personalized service to improve the passenger experience.
 And the best part?
 Airlines can fund increased offerings through strategic ancillary revenue.
 It’s a win-win.